SecureChainAI/Smart-Contracts/README.md

 # Smart-Contracts
-This repository hosts are the smart contracts related to the SecureChain AI
+All the smart contracts related to any components in the SecureChain AI ecosystem.
+This includes mostly application level smart contracts.